Baton Rouge's #1 lifestyle magazine since 2005

 5. Order a cold dish.

-6. Invest in hot weather plants.
+6. Invest in hot-weather plants.

 Plants feel the heat just like we do.
-If you’re tired of your garden shriveling up in the summertime, it may be time to look for leafy friends who can handle the hotter weather.
+If you’re tired of your garden shriveling up in the summertime, it may be time to shop for leafy friends who can handle the hotter weather.
 Baton Rouge Succulent Co. offers air plants, house plants, succulents and cacti.
 These plants are ideal in the warmer months because they either don’t need tons of care or can be housed indoors.
 The shop also sells dried floral arrangements, which require no care at all.
-Baton Rouge Succulent Co. also has an online guide on how to take care of your plants in the summer months.
+Want to learn more about how to take care of your plants?
+Browse 225‘s plant-care guide or peek at Baton Rouge Succulent Co.’s online explainer on how to keep your plants thriving in the summer months.